 Prime minister: Viktor Orban

-Fidesz's landslide election victory has allowed it to push through a number of radical legislative changes.
+Fidesz's landslide election victory in 2010 allowed it to push through a number of radical changes.

-His biggest challenge was posed by Hungary's severe public debt problem, and he proceeded to tackle this with what the government itself describes as an "unorthodox" economic policy.
+The biggest challenge faced by the Fidesz government elected in 2010 was Hungary's severe public debt problem, which it tackled with what the government itself described as an "unorthodox" economic policy.